British businesses and institutions amassed huge wealth through their direct involvement in slavery.

 Lecesne went on to work for the abolitionist cause alongside campaigners like Zachary Macaulay and in 1840 he attended the first world Anti Slavery Convention – and appears in the 1841 painting of the meeting by Benjamin Haydon (left hand side, behind the woman in a bonnet)

-We collaborated with the BBC on its Black and British season, which celebrates the achievements of black people in the UK and explores black culture and heritage.
+In 2016, we collaborated with the BBC on its Black and British season, which celebrates the achievements of black people in the UK and explores black culture and heritage.
+Find out more here.